With every year passing, routers are coming with more and more signal strength so that they can cover your entire house under WiFi blanket.

 But even if we don’t consider price, it’s different than most of the other extenders out in the market – in more than one way.

 For starters, it’s a plug-in WiFi extender which means it is plugged directly into an AC outlet which can be both a good and a bad thing.

-Main advantage of it is the quick and easy setup, while the bad thing is that there's no network monitoring app.
+The main advantage of it is the quick and easy setup, while the bad thing is that there’s no network monitoring app.

-In terms of design, MX1200 is smaller than most extenders, and has a two-pronged plug that is compatible with every outlet style in the US.
+In terms of design, MX1200 is smaller than most extenders and has a two-pronged plug that is compatible with every outlet style in the US.

-On the front side, there are six LEDs, of which five are arrange in a semi-circular position to form a signal-strength meter.
-Ideally, you should plug in an outlet where it LED number 3 is green, which has the label 'good'.
+On the front side, there are six LEDs, of which five are arranged in a semi-circular position to form a signal-strength meter.
+Ideally, you should plug in an outlet where it LED number 3 is green, which has the label ‘good’.

 The sixth LED light is to show the Power Status of this extender.